scorpiodiagrams/fdg/wiki/chapter011.md

 This "length" is called the /interval/.

 What is the class of transformations of time and space coordinates that leave the Maxwell-Lorentz theory invariant?
 The transformations that preserve the wave equation are exactly those that leave its characteristics invariant.
-We consider a transformation $u = A(u^p\rime)$ of time and space coordinates:
+We consider a transformation $u = A(u^\prime)$ of time and space coordinates:

 $$\begin{equation}
 t = A^0(t^\prime, x^\prime, y^\prime, z^\prime),